Tashmoy966/ARF_CONTROLLER/README.md

 **Note:** Either put it permanently in bashrc or source it for every new terminal opened.

-# Clone this repository in your workspace source file
+# Clone this repository in your workspace source folder
 git clone https://github.com/Tashmoy966/ARF_CONTROLLER.git

-# Clone the official volta ROS package into your source file
+# Clone the official volta ROS package into your source folder

 **Note:** Its better to keep every thing in a common directory eg volta